lucas-carmo/METiS/readme.md

 - CMake: `sudo apt-get install cmake`

-- OpenBLAS: `sudo apt-get install libopenblass-dev`    *(other options are available, but I suggest this one)*
+- OpenBLAS: `sudo apt-get install libopenblass-dev`    *(other options are available, like MKL, but I suggest this one)*

 - Armadillo (details in the readme file provided with Armadillo):
     1. Download at http://arma.sourceforge.net